 None of the 63 markets we track saw single-family rents decline in September YOY, with Houston (+0.9% YOY), Newark (+1.1% YOY), and San Jose (+1.2% YOY) experiencing the weakest growth.
 New York (+1.4% YOY) and San Francisco (+1.5% YOY) complete our bottom five for September single-family rent growth.
 The Newark and New York economies have been hit particularly hard by COVID, with unemployment rates of 11% and 14%, respectively.
 Aside from Houston, all of our bottom five markets are also seeing an acceleration in outmigration fueled by COVID, suppressing the ability to raise rents.
 Houston single-family rents have historically grown 2.9% annually going back to 1985, turning negative only once following the 1986 oil collapse.
 While the Houston economy is much more diversified today, a struggling energy sector is likely weighing on rent growth.

-For more information on our Burns Single-Family Rent Index™, including analysis by rental price tiers and our full suite of single-family rental and build-for-rent research/consulting offerings, please contact us.
+For more information on our Burns Single-Family Rent Index™, including analysis by rental price tiers and our full suite of single-family rental and build-to-rent research/consulting offerings, please contact us.